Qiaoqi-Zhuyan/Qiaoqi-Zhuyan/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Date Mining & Database system
+- 🔭 I’m currently working on Quantization & AIGC
 <!-- -🌱 I’m currently learning SLAM &  ROS Navigation Stack -->
-- 🦾 My main programming languages are: Python, C++
+- 🦾 My main programming languages are: Python, golang
 <!-- - 💻 I'm currently working for GKD-Robotics-Lab -->
 - 📫 How to reach me: QQ:1625817690 email: shuxy6263@163.com